-For those of you who are just beginning your grief journey, I am here to reassure you and tell you that I understand what you are going through right this moment.
+For those of you who are just beginning your grief journey, I am here to tell you that I understand what you are going through this very moment.
 I have been where you are.
 I want you to know it will get easier.
 I know this sounds untrue and it feels unforgiving but I want you to know that while you are feeling the worst pain you will ever feel in your life, at the end of this dark hole of grief there is light.
-While you are spiraling down this God-shaped hole feeling like nobody will catch you, I want you to know that you are not alone.
-Believe me when I tell you this for I have been through this tunnel of darkness and crawled out into the light on my knees.
+While you are spiraling down through the darkness, I want you to know that you are not alone.
+Believe me when I tell you this for I have been through the of darkness of grief and crawled out into the light on my knees.
 I am thankful I made it out on my own.

 You feel as though you cannot go on.
 The grief feels crushing in its intensity, you will struggle to catch your breath as you sob uncontrollably.
-This is your body’s normal reaction to this tragedy that has happened to you.
+Your body and soul reacting to this tragedy that has happened to you.
 Seek help now.
 Even if you think you don’t need it, even if a loving family surrounds you.
 Your mind and emotions can become dark rather quickly.
 Talk to a grief counselor, talk to your physician.
 These professionals were my saving grace when grief took over my entire being.
-I was in a cloud of grief, unable to make my way out of the darkness until I was taught proper coping mechanisms.
+I was in a cloud of grief, unable to move forward until I was taught proper coping mechanisms.
 I found the light but it took many months of work to make my way towards it.

 Talk about him/her.
 Then talk some more.
 Cry, scream.
 Do what you must to give your emotions air.
 Remaining silent is equivalent to letting a wound fester.
 As painful as it is to speak about the loved one who just passed it is the only way for you to begin to heal.
 Whether it is reliving the events leading up to this person’s passing or how you feel about the loved one in general.
 Talk, write it down, get it out of you.
 It is painful, it is work but it has to be done.
 Open your heart and your soul even when it aches and you will begin to see the light.